Alfa Romeo Alfetta

 The Alfetta was noted for the rear position of its transaxle (clutch and transmission) and its De Dion tube rear suspension — an arrangement designed to optimize handling by balancing front/rear weight distribution, as well as maintaining a low polar moment of inertia and low center of gravity.
 The interior of Coupé models featured a then unusual central tachometer placement — by itself, directly in front of the driver.

-The Alfetta name, which means "little Alfa" in Italian, derived from the nickname of the Alfa Romeo Tipo 159 Alfetta, a successful Formula One car which in its last (1951) iteration paired a transaxle layout to De Dion tube rear suspension — like its modern namesake.
+The Alfetta name, which means "little Alfa" in Italian is derived from the nickname of the Alfa Romeo Alfetta (Tipo 159), a successful Formula One car which in its last iteration introduced in 1951, paired a transaxle layout to De Dion tube rear suspension — like its modern namesake.

 Design and dynamics

 The Alfetta introduced a new drivetrain layout to the marque.
-Clutch and transmission were housed at the rear of the car, together with the differential for a more balanced weight distribution, as used on the Alfetta 158/159 Grand Prix cars.
+The clutch and transmission were housed at the rear of the car, together with the differential for a more balanced weight distribution, as used on the Alfetta 158/159 Grand Prix cars.
 The suspension relied on double wishbones and torsion bars at the front and a De Dion tube at the rear.
-When leaving the factory all Alfettas were originally fitted with Pirelli Cinturato 165HR14 tyres (CA67).
+When leaving the factory, all Alfettas were originally fitted with Pirelli Cinturato 165HR14 tyres.

-The rear de Dion transaxle found on the Alfetta and derivatives- GTV, 90 and 75- provided these cars with excellent weight distribution.
-The handling advantages were noted in contemporary reviews.
+The rear de Dion transaxle found on the Alfetta and derivatives- GTV, 90 and 75- provided these cars with an excellent weight distribution.
+The handling benefits were noted in contemporary reviews.
 The transaxle design, in combination with a Watt's parallelogram linkage, inboard rear brakes and a well-located de Dion rear suspension, resulted in balanced traction and handling.
 The front suspension design was unusual in that it incorporated independent longitudinal torsion bar springs acting directly onto the lower wishbones and with separate dampers.